Police warn of Venmo app scheme

 DIGHTON, Mass.
-(WPRI) — Police in Massachusetts are warning the public about a Venmo app scam going around.
+(WPRI) — Police in Dighton are warning the public about a Venmo app scam going around.

-Police say those who use the mobile payment service app will receive a text message that says your Venmo account is going to be charged and shows steps to cancel the withdrawal.
+Police say those who use the app will receive a text message that says your Venmo account is going to be charged and shows steps to cancel the withdrawal.

 The message allows you to log on with any phone number and password, and then asks you to enter bank account and personal information to verify who you are.